This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 So, why not slide into one of the best restaurants Peckham has to offer or visit one of the rooftop bars for scenic views of London’s skyline?
 This really is London like you’ve never seen it.
 So without further ado, let’s take a look at some of the best things to do in Peckham.

-The awesome transformation of seven empty levels of a once-upon-a-time multi-storey car park into a creative, cultural and social hub gave rise to what is now drawing crowds and giving more people a reason to visit the South East.
+The awesome transformation of seven empty levels of a once-upon-a-time multi story car park into a creative, cultural, food and social hub, Peckham Levels gave rise to what is now drawing crowds and giving more people a reason to visit the South East London.

 Peckham Levels is by far one of the finest places to visit in Peckham.
 Its existence gives an opportunity for talented artists and entrepreneurs to display their works.
 It also means that visitors can have fun whilst learning by participating in over ten different art and craft classes offered.